gradienthealth/pydicom-3/doc/tutorials/pixel_data/introduction.rst

 .. warning::

-    The :class:`~pydicom.pixels.decoders.base.Decoder` class should not be used directly, instead use the class instance returned by :func:`~pydicom.pixels.get_decoder`.
+    The :class:`~pydicom3.pixels.decoders.base.Decoder` class should not be used directly, instead use the class instance returned by :func:`~pydicom3.pixels.get_decoder`.

 .. code-block:: python

     from pydicom import examples
-    from pydicom.pixels import get_decoder
+    from pydicom3.pixels import get_decoder

     ds = examples.ybr_color
     assert ds.PhotometricInterpretation == "YBR_FULL_422"